Frequently Asked Questions / Pricing

 A: We highly recommend using a soft surface like a wood or bamboo cutting board.
 Plastic boards are also acceptable.
 Avoid using glass, stone, or ceramic cutting boards, as these will dull your knife edge very quickly.

-A: Yes, in many cases we can.
+A: Yes, in most cases we can.
 Please bring in your damaged knife, and we'll assess the extent of the damage and let you know what is possible and what the cost will be.
 Small chips and broken tips are usually no extra charge.